Irish Potato Pancakes – Recipe and Techinque

 These potato pancakes may be served with sour cream, apple sauce, or with breakfast sausage and eggs.

-This recipe makes about 12 medium size pancakes.
+This recipe yields about 12 medium size pancakes.

 - 2 slices uncooked bacon, cut into small pieces (vegetarians may replace with favorite veggies)